l0n3m4n/Writeups/easy/redblue/red.md

 - **VPN Monitoring Terminal**: I dedicate one terminal solely to monitoring the THM VPN connection.
 Sometimes, while playing, we don't realize that the VPN connection has dropped, so having this terminal helps me stay aware.

-- **Tunnel Terminals**: I use two terminals specifically for handling tun0.
+- **Tunnel Terminals**: The use of second terminals specifically for handling tun0.
 This is because we often forget our VPN IP, and having a terminal for quick reference makes things much easier.

 - **Hosts File Terminal**: Another terminal is reserved for working with the /etc/hosts file.
 This is particularly useful for quickly mapping the target machine’s IP to a domain name for convenience during the game.